seia-soto/clubhouse-api/README.md

 ## `fetch` option overrides

-To override `node-fetch` option object, you need to provide re-usable object to `profile.fetchOptions`.
+To override `cross-fetch` option object, you need to provide re-usable object to `profile.fetchOptions`.

 ```js
 const profile = {